 Software Testing is an integral part of SDLC (Software Development Life Cycle).
-Testing software provides insight into gaps, errors, defects in the product, the quality of the software being developed, and the completeness of specifications in accordance with business, user, and product requirements.
+Testing software provides insight into gaps, errors, and defects in the product, the quality of the software being developed, and the completeness of specifications in accordance with business, user, and product requirements.
 During testing, it is quite important to achieve the best results possible without deviating from the goal.
 In light of that, how can we be sure we are following the correct testing strategy?

 So, in a situation like this, it is always a good idea to review previous processes and testing guidelines to ensure you follow best practices.
 You can start your testing journey by studying the seven principles of software testing outlined by ISTQB (International Software Testing Qualifications Board).
 Though we have been using testing principles for years, many of us may not realize how valuable they are.